-The Society for the Social History of Medicine hosts a major biennial, international, and interdisciplinary conference.
-In years without SSHM conference, we sponsor the biennial conference of the European Association for the History of Medicine and Health.
+The Society for the Social History of Medicine hosts a major biennial, international and interdisciplinary conference.
+The conference of our sister society, the EAHMH, remains scheduled for 7-10 September 2021 in Leuven.

 What are the histories of resilience as a medical, psychiatric and biological concept?
 What are the connections between resilience and the social history of medicine?